What is Six Sigma Certification? Six Things You Should Know

 - Control future process performance.
 “You’re constantly monitoring to ensure the improvement stays in place,” said Hayes.

 Per ASQ, “While DMAIC is not the only Six Sigma methodology in use, it is certainly the most widely adopted and recognized.”
-The other main Six Sigma methodology is DMADV, used for creating new or completely different products, services or processes, according to iSixSigma.
+The other main Six Sigma methodology is DMADV, used for creating new or completely different products, services or processes.
 The five DMADV phases are:

 - Define the project goals and deliverables (the same first step as with DMAIC).